FinancialMarkets/5MinuteFinance/README.md

 If you are already familiar with Git/R/Shiny then feel free to jump in and add text and code!

+### File Structure

+The file structure is organized first into subject folders (e.g. Corporate Finance), and then into presentation folders (e.g. capital_structure).
+Within each presentation folder, the actual presentation is in the **.Rmd** file (e.g. capital_structure.Rmd).
+This is the file you should change, and you can safely ignore all other files.
+The other files/folder are for deploying the presentation and apps, as well as css styling, etc.

+### Credit for Contributions

+The great thing about using Git/GitHub is that you always get credit for contributions you make.
+Further, they are very easy to see, and link to in order to show others.
+You can provide a link to all your contributions to 5MinuteFinance, or to any contribution in particular (say you created a nice visualization you would like to show others).
+You can:

+1. Click "blame" on any file you can see the author of each line.
+For example, looking at the *blame* for the [financial ratios presentation](https://github.com/FinancialMarkets/5MinuteFinance/blame/master/Corporate_Finance/Financial_Ratios/financial_ratios.Rmd), we can see the contributions of each of the presentations 6 contributors.

+2. Click on any contributor and see each of their contributions.
+For example, user [tnederlof has made a total of two commits](https://github.com/FinancialMarkets/5MinuteFinance/commits?author=tnederlof).
+You can then click any commit to see the authors contribution.

 # Links to Presentations

 Many of the presentations below are works-in-progress.
 Feel free to contribute fixes and new content.